aonufrei/java-lambda-doc/java-lambdas.md

     (n1, n2) -> n1 + n2;
 ```

-## Outer variables inside the lambda
+## Outer variables inside lambda

-Java supports following types of variables:
+Java supports the following types of variables:
 - Local variables
 - Instance variables
 - Static variables

-All of them can be used inside the lambda.
+All of them can be used inside lambda.

 Lets define an interface `MathOperation` that takes two integers and returns the result of some mathematic operation.
 ```java